thirumurthis/Learnings/apachemq/AretmisMQ_Docker_Nginx_Proxy.md

 #### Output:

-- Once updated, form the browser in host machine use the link `http://localhost:80/console` to veiw the queues, consumer, etc. details.
+- Once updated, form the browser in host machine use the link `http://localhost:80/console` to view the queues, consumer, etc. details.
 Refer below snapshot

 ![image](https://user-images.githubusercontent.com/6425536/175756631-acf007e5-08e4-44e8-8a2e-632935b1a161.png)